 One mild stress that can activate the heat-shock response is a calorie-restricted diet, which has been shown to extend the life of all species tested so far, including mice and dogs.
 Calorie-restricted diets increase the levels of Sirtuin 1, or SIRT1, an aging-related protein. “

-In her wisdom, Nature employs hunger as a primary tool for progress.
+In her wisdom, Nature employs hunger as an essential tool for evolution.
 What is desire, but imagined hungers?
-I’ve found that keeping myself on the hungry side helps focus my priorities.
-The secondary hungers of desire, lust, or expectations are less likely to draw me in when I’m feeling primary hunger.
-The less trivial hungers pull me in, the easier it is to Have little thought of self and as few desires as possible, as chapter 19 advises.
-Then, as chapter 7 hints, Is it not because he is without thought of self that he is able to accomplish his private ends?
+Therefore, I find keeping myself on the hungry side helps moderate the imagined hungers and focus on priorities.
+The offshoot hungers of desire, lust, and expectations are less likely to draw me in when I’m feeling primal hunger.
+The weaker those trivial hungers are, the easier it is to Have little thought of self and as few desires as possible, as chapter 19 advises.
+Then, as chapter 7 suggests, Is it not because he is without thought of self that he is able to accomplish his private ends?

-The main difficulty I face living a civilized life is the ready access to food.
-All I need do is open the fridge to feed hunger.
-Being able to satiate it so quickly paves the way for the secondary hungers to rush in and fill the void.
-Millennia ago, before the agricultural revolution, our ancestors had no such void to fill.
-Like wild animals the world over, their hunger was fully utilized in the immediate and ongoing daily pursuit of food.
+One negative result of civilization is a ready access to food.
+All I need do is go to the store to feed hunger.
+The ability to satiate hunger so quickly paves the way for the trivial hungers to take over.
+Millennia ago, before the agricultural revolution, our ancestors experienced ‘fulfilling’ hunger.
+Like animals the world over, their hunger was fully utilized in the day-in day-out pursuit of food.
 Ah, those were the days!
 Then again, medical care was scant back then.
 As always, something lost, something gained.
 The loss is less troublesome when I allow myself to feel hungry.